BookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 profile picture of Martina Garvey

-By Martina Garvey, Associate E-Commerce Editor
+By Martina Garvey, E-Commerce Editor

 We have included third party products to help you navigate and enjoy life’s biggest moments.
 Purchases made through links on this page may earn us a commission.

-New parents quickly realize how awkward it can be to safely situate a kid in their car seat—especially if the vehicle is on the small side.
+New parents quickly realize how awkward it can be to safely situate a kid in their car seat—especially if their vehicle is on the small side.
 And if your little one is wiggly or uncooperative?
 Good luck.
 Of course, if you had the foresight to invest in a rotating car seat, you may not have to deal with this daily struggle at all.
 These innovative models actually swivel around, so you can buckle baby in and gently lift them out without contorting your body or straining your back.

 So do you actually need a swivel car seat—and, more importantly, are they safe?
-Find the answers to those questions below, then browse our picks of the game-changing rotating car seats available now.
+Find the answers to those questions below, then browse our picks of the game-changing rotating car seats available to shop now.

 What is a Rotating Car Seat?